Tsubasa to Hotaru

 Tsubasa to Hotaru (つばさとホタル) is a Japanese manga series written and illustrated by Nana Haruta.
 Tsubasa to Hotaru was serialized in the monthly shōjo manga magazine Ribon from the September 2013 issue to the December 2017 issue.
 During the series' run, an anime adaptation was screened at Ribon Festa 2014 and episodes were later produced as animated segments in the children's variety show Oha Suta.

 Plot

-Tsubasa Sonokawa is a high school student who falls in love with an upperclassmen after he helped her when she fainted from anemia at the train station.
+Tsubasa Sonokawa is a high school student who falls in love with an upperclassman after he helped her when she fainted from anemia at the train station.
 After getting rejected, Tsubasa decides to help Yuri with managing the boys' basketball team and becomes acquainted with Aki Hidaka, Yūma Toba, and Yoshinari Karasuma.
 As Tsubasa gets closer to Aki, she discovers that he was the one who saved her when she fainted, and she begins to fall in love with him.